LiZheng1997/MiRo-CV-System/README.md

 - [ ] Add and test the Visual Odometry node
 - [ ] Add the path planning module into the system for comparation
 - [ ] update previous bio-inspired and RL methods

+## More about MiRo Robot

+If you want to know more about this biomimetic MiRo robot, please click this [link](https://www.miro-e.com/robot) to find more on their official websites.

+## References

+[1] Belkhouche, F. and Belkhouche, B., 2004, December.
+On the tracking and interception of a moving object by a wheeled mobile robot.
+In *IEEE Conference on Robotics, Automation and Mechatronics, 2004.* (Vol. 1, pp. 130-135).
+IEEE.

+[2] Headleand, C.J. and Teahan, W., 2016, July.
+Towards ethical robots: Revisiting Braitenberg's vehicles.
+In *2016 SAI Computing Conference (SAI)* (pp. 469-477).
+IEEE.

+[3] Application of Computer Vision for A Biomimetic Robot